Custom Search

 In case you have not guessed, this is the Italian car I would have if cash were no object.
 I still think the Maserati GranTurismo is a wonderful Italian automobile, but the Alfa Romeo 8c Competizione is simply something special.
 Very special.

-The Alfa Romeo 8c Competizione is definitely Blog from Italy’s Italian Car of the Year 2008!
+The Alfa Romeo 8c Competizione is definitely this blog from Italy’s Italian Car of the Year 2008!

 The curvacious Alfa Romeo 8c